Program Application

 Masters of Public Administration (MPA), 2023 cohort

-• "The GS501 course [BC Coastal Climate Challenge] has been a transformative journey that has prepared me to me an effective part of the next generation of climate leaders.
+• "The BC Coastal Climate Challenge course has been a transformative journey that has prepared me to be an effective part of the next generation of climate leaders.
 The skills, knowledge and experiences gained here will ubdoubtedly influence my future work and collaborations in the field of climate mitigation-adaptation solutions"

 – Niloofar Gilani Larimi